 “Phase 2 demonstrated the efficacy of the drug in a younger population, with higher doses and over a longer exposure,” said Jeffrey Neul, M.D., a pediatric neurologist at Vanderbilt University Medical Center.
 Neul was primary investigator on the trials in partnership with researchers at Baylor College of Medicine, University of Alabama, Birmingham and other U.S. sites.

-“If we see more robust effects in the longer phase 3 trial that lies ahead, our hope is that we may at last have a drug available to our patients that slows, or significantly modifies the disease course.”
+“If we see more robust effects in the longer phase 3 trial, which has just begun, our hope is that we may at last have a drug available to our patients that slows, or significantly modifies the disease course.”

 Global Improvements Found